Functional and Developmental Disorders of Vision (10289.1)

 5. Explain how human visual capabilities can be assessed and diagnosed using psychophysical, and objective methods.

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 Prerequisites10285 Ocular Anatomy and Physiology AND 10287 Assessment of Vision 1

-Corequisites10408 Assessment of Ocular Health AND must be enrolled in the 372JA Bachelor of Vision Science.
+Corequisites10408 Assessment of Ocular Health AND Enrolment in 372JA Bachelor of Vision Science.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 1- Schwartz, S H. Visual Perception: A Clinical Orientation.
 5th Edition.
 2017.
 McGraw-Hill Education.

 2- Scheiman, M & Wick, B. Clinical Management of Binocular Vision: Heterophoria, Accommodation and Eye movement Disorders.
 5th Edition.
 2019.
 Walters-Kluwer